MichaelCurrin/dev-cheatsheets/cheatsheets/make/make-command.md

 Use of `make` command in Unix environments.

-Makefile templates topic on Github - [makefile-template](https://github.com/topics/makefile-template)
+Makefile templates topic on GitHub - [makefile-template](https://github.com/topics/makefile-template)

 Targets (commands) will differ per project and environment but these can be applied where relevant.